ricardolsmendes/ricardolsmendes/README.md

 Hey there,
 I am **Ricardo Mendes**.

 With 20+ years of experience in consulting and software engineering across various industries, I have developed a keen interest in Big Data, Analytics, Machine Learning, and, most recently, Generative AI, given their potential to drive business results.
-For over half a decade, I've worked with multidisciplinary teams to help companies make more informed, data-driven decisions.
+For over half a decade, I've worked with multidisciplinary teams to overcome challenges and help companies make more informed, data-driven decisions.

 My areas of expertise include:
 - Data and AI solutions architecture in Databricks, AWS, Azure, and Google Cloud;
 - Data Governance, Data Quality, and Observability;
-- DevOps, DataOps, and MLOps;
+- DevOps, DataOps, and MLOps.
-- Python and Java programming.

 ---
 You can also reach me at: